Antenna Polarization in Radio Communication

 Therefore, not only will the signal reaching the RX station at the far end receive the signal with an unknown polarization orientation but it might also receive multiple simultaneous components of the signal with different polarization and phase.
 Moreover, the new altered polarization of the received signal does not remain constant but continues to change freely as we conduct the QSO.
 These phenomena occur due to various reasons.
 Without going into their detail which is beyond the scope of this post, I will cite a couple of prominent factors.

 Primarily, as the RF wavefront enters an ionospheric layer that typically has a charge density gradient, in the presence of the earth’s magnetic field, the signal polarization begins to change its orientation either clockwise or counterclockwise depending on the direction of magnetic field lines.
-The duration spent by the signal before being bend back to earth and the prevailing maximum ionosphere charge density determines the amount of polarization rotation that occurs.
+The duration spent by the signal before being bent back to earth and the prevailing maximum ionosphere charge density determine the amount of polarization rotation that occurs.
 This phenomena is called Faraday Rotation.
-Since the ionospheric charge clouds continually float around, its density also varies resulting in a constantly varying amount of polarization rotation.
+Since the ionospheric charge clouds continually float around, their density also varies resulting in a constantly varying amount of polarization rotation.

 Another factor that causes additional random polarization change occurs when the HF propagation path has multiple skips.
 The reflection that occurs from the ground that happens at the start of the next skip also randomly changes the polarization of the incoming signal.
 The quantum of change is determined by the type of terrain and the surface unevenness.

 All said and done, the signal that finally reaches the receiver has unpredictable and random polarization.
 There are at least two important takeaways from these phenomena.